simonw/til/readthedocs/stable-docs.md

 I can then configure the main page of my project's documentation to redirect to `/stable/` by default.

-I'm using it for the following documentation sites:
+I'm using ReadTheDocs for the following documentation sites:

 - https://docs.datasette.io/
 - https://sqlite-utils.datasette.io/